selimslab/selimslab.github.io/HOME/_tech/code-review.md

 Give credit where its due

-Compliment on the good parts
+Compliment people for the good parts